LilithHafner/AliasTables.jl/docs/src/index.md

 of probabilities.
 For example, to create a table with a 30% chance of returning 1, and a 70% chance of returning 2, you would call `AliasTable([0.3, 0.7])`.

-`probabilities` must be an abstract vector of real number.
+`probabilities` must be an abstract vector of real numbers.
 The sum need not be 1 as the input will be automatically normalized.

 ## Sampling from an AliasTable